divyashivaram/notecat/README.md

 # notecat

-A lightweight, text-based note-taking interface for Obsidian
+A lightweight macos app, with a text-based note-taking interface for Obsidian

 ## what is notecat